 Cluster High Availability:

-1. Dedicated interfaces OR interface type “HA” (Network -> Interfaces)
+- Dedicated interfaces OR interface type “HA” under Network -> Interfaces

 Panorama:

-1. On both HA devices: Device -> Setup -> Management -> Panorama Settings: IP Address
+- On both devices: Device -> Setup -> Management -> Panorama Settings: IP Address & copied “auth key” from Panorama.
+Commit on *both* devices independently!

-3. Panorama -> Templates: Add the cluster to a new OR existing one
+- Panorama -> Templates: Add the cluster to a new OR existing template stack

-4. Panorama -> Device Groups: Add the cluster to a new OR existing one
+- Panorama -> Device Groups: Add the cluster to a new OR existing device group

 I am doing at least one “Force Template Values” commit after these installation steps.
 For example, this forces the DNS settings to come completely from Panorama (green symbol) and not from the overridden configuration from the local device (green/orange symbol).